microsoft/azure-function-flex-open-ai/docs/workshop.md

 <div class="task" data-title="Task">

 > - Use the provided Azure subscription details to log into the [Azure Portal][az-portal].
-> - Log into the provided Azure subscription using Azure CLI.
+> - In your command prompt, log into the provided Azure subscription using Azure CLI.
-> - Log into the provided Azure subscription using Azure Developer CLI.
+> - In your command prompt, log into the provided Azure subscription using Azure Developer CLI.

 </div>